Pharmacy & Formulary

 Learn about our Prescribe Thoughtfully program for prescribing providers!

-View the list of drugs requiring a PA.
+Please refer to the Prior Authorization list in the Pharmacy Formulary.
 This list is subject to change without notice and is not applicable to all EHP groups.
 Consult the member's SPD to determine if their plan is subject to this list.
 Prior Authorization Form

 Certain prescription medications have specific dispensing limitations for quantity and maximum dose.
 These dispensing limitations are based on generally accepted guidelines, drug label information approved by the Food and Drug Administration FDA, current medical literature and input from a committee of physicians and pharmacists.
 The three types of quantity limits include the following: